A Step-by-Step Guide to Using an Absentee Ballot to Cast Your Vote

 As mentioned, some states require you to have a valid excuse to vote absentee, but many have loosened these restrictions to account for the effects of COVID-19.
 This table shows which states require an excuse and the excuses each state will accept.

-Fill out the ballot and send it back.
+Fill out the ballot, sign the ballot envelope, and send it back.

-Once you receive your ballot in the mail (it will often come in an envelope with the words “Absentee Ballot Enclosed” on the front), you’ll need to fill it out and return it by Election Day in order to have it counted.
+Once you receive your ballot in the mail (it will often come in an envelope with the words “Absentee Ballot Enclosed” or "Official Election Mail" on the front), you’ll need to fill it out and return it by Election Day in order to have it counted.

-The envelope typically includes instructions, a ballot, and a return envelope, though this varies from state to state.
+The envelope typically includes instructions, a ballot, a ballot envelope, and a return envelope, though this varies from state to state.

 According to Vote.org, in most cases, it is up to the voter to pay for postage to return a mail ballot envelope to the election official, so whatever you do, don’t forget to place a stamp on the return envelope.